MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-license.md

     :::image type="content" source="media/end-user-license/power-bi-ppu-trial.png" alt-text="Screenshot of dialog with Pro trial link.":::

-  If you do not see this dialog, or see a different message when you try to upgrade, that means that you administrator has disabled self-service trials.
+  If you do not see this dialog, or see a different message when you try to upgrade, that means that your administrator has disabled self-service trials.

   When the 60-day trial expires, your license reverts back to the previous version, either free or Pro.
 After your trial license reverts, you no longer have access to features that require a Power BI Premium Per User license.
 If you want to continue with a Premium Per User or a Pro license, contact your administrator or IT Help Desk about purchasing an upgrade.
 If you don't have an admin or IT Help Desk, visit [the Power BI pricing page](https://powerbi.microsoft.com/pricing/).